 - Karta: The Karta is usually the eldest male family member, responsible for managing and making decisions for the HUF.

 - Coparcener: Coparceners are family members who automatically gain a share in the HUF’s property or assets by birth.
-They can even ask for a share or division if needed.
+They can even ask for a share or division of the HUF, if needed.

-- Member: Members also have rights in the HUF’s assets and income, but unlike coparceners, they can’t demand a division of the HUF.
+- Member: Members also have rights in the HUF’s assets and income, but unlike coparceners, they can’t demand a partition of the HUF.

 How can you save taxes using HUF?